Theology: understanding of what is holy, most precious, most salutary, most worthy of our devotion and faithfulness.

 The Ruler of the realm of all nature is generous, not greedy.
 He makes the grass and the fruits of the earth to grow, the rains to fall and the sun to shine for all the creatures of the earth.
 Thus he shows his love for all the world.
 How can we not love God in return!
 Moreover, our Creator causes us human beings to love one another and our land and animals, as he loves us.
 We do not need these human kings.
 We can enter into a political and religious covenant with each other and with God the King of the Universe to be ruled by his holy ways of love and generosity.

 Who was the genius who invented this covenantal metaphor?
 Assigned new meaning to the old words, king and covenant?
 Was it Noah?
 Or Abraham?
 Or Moses?
 It doesn’t matter.
 What matters is that the idea of a freely entered covenant - with the very nature of loving and lawful reality - became the root idea of the political religion of a people, the ancient Israelites.
 The Israelites told each other and wrote down stories about their political and religious covenant and their attempts - and their failures - to keep covenant with each other and with God.
 They created a literature which nourished their memories and their hopes.
 They fed their dedication, to a loving and freely cooperative way of life, with stories of their great King of the Universe and his care for them, as well as the wrath of his anger when they broke their covenant with him, by doing wrong to one another.
 Our modern understanding of political democracy evolved from our ancestors’ engagement with and adaptations of Israelite stories.
+American democracy was born when members of our own oldest churches in New England focused their attention on the oldest stories in the Bible and said, "We don’t need a human king either.
+We, too, can be free to live in covenantal fealty, in faithful love, to each other and to God.

 And Jesus and his disciples spoke politically; that is, with regard for organization.
 They said, Lord knows, it is not always easy to figure out what are the ways of love!
 But even in this empire, we can form covenanted congregations we decide to enter, one by one, and help each other live in a context far larger than the puny Roman Empire which - however strong it looks - will fade sooner or later, as all empires do.
 Caesar will not like us forming congregations and meeting to worship and to help one another discern what is love requires of us.
 He will hound us and persecute us for presuming to claim our ultimate loyalty is to something bigger and more important than he is.
 But, unless we let him intimidate us, he cannot stop anything like all of us from organizing to worship and to learn to live freely in accord with the laws of love.